Core API¶

 auto lf::core::resume_on(Sch *dest) noexcept -> resume_on_quasi_awaitable<Sch>¶ Create an

-to explicitly transfer execution todest
+lf::core::context_switcherto explicitly transfer execution todest.destmust be non-null.

 -